etymology/etymology.github.io/_drafts/2018-01-26-richter-brief.md

 - harpsichord
 ---

-When I mentioned to a recent acquaintance that I had been thinking about BWV 988, the so called "Goldberg Variations," he suggested that I listen to Karl Richter's 1970 recording.
-(You can listen to it [here](https://youtu.be/F9_m4KoTC6w)) My attempts to explain the recording and my reactions to it prompted a number of thoughts.
+When I mentioned to a recent acquaintance that I had been thinking about BWV 988, the so called "Goldberg Variations," he suggested that I listen to Karl Richter's 1970 recording (which you can listen to [here](https://youtu.be/F9_m4KoTC6w)).
+This recording is quite unlike those that I am most familiar with (e.g. Verlet, Egarr, Gould, Schiff) and a number of its features stood out to me as strange.
+These thoughts are the result of my attempts to explain the recording and my reactions to it.

 Richter's performance is neither Gouldian in its individualist anachronism, nor does it clearly follow what we would call today "historically informed" performance (hence, HIP).
 Although he plays a harpsichord instead of a piano, his instrument does not resemble those available to Bach at the time of composition, and many of his interpretive choice (tempi, rubato, accents) differ significantly from those made by modern (read: HIP) performances.

-A complete etiology and analysis of Richter's style and his relation to the HIP movement, which was to flourish commercially and artistically in the decade following this recording, will have to be left for another time.
-Rather, I wish to focus on two aspects of the recording which I feel best explain my initial distaste: Richter's instrument and his use of it, and his sense of time, tempo, and meter.
+A complete etiology and analysis of Richter's style and his relation to the HIP movement, which was to flourish commercially and artistically in the decade following this recording is a project for another time.
+Instead, I'll discuss two aspects of the recording which I feel best explain my initial reactions: the instrument used, and the sense of time, or meter.

 ### On affordances